 Compared to computer playback in another setup

 I also took the Meridian MC200 to a friend’s place.
-He has Martin Logan speakers, Jeff Rowland amplification and a dCS digital front end.
-First we listened to his regular computer audio playback.
-This is done with a standard tower PC, similar in spec to my own, and using the M2Tech HiFace EVO USB/spdif interface, feeding spdif coaxially into the Purcell upsampler, then into the Delius DAC.
+He has Martin Logan speakers, Jeff Rowland amplification, and a dCS digital front end.
+First, we listened to his regular computer audio playback.
+This is done with a standard tower PC, similar in spec to my own, and using the M2Tech HiFace EVO USB/S/PDIF interface, feeding S/PDIF coaxially into the Purcell upsampler, then into the Delius DAC.
 When comparing directly to the MC200, the differences turned out to be quite different than in my own setup.
-While my own computer had fuller bass than the MC200, in this setup the Meridian had better bass as well as an overall fuller, more real sound.
+While my own computer had fuller bass than the MC200, in this setup the Meridian had better bass as well as an overall fuller, more realistic sound.
 However, again evident was the MC200’s lack of treble extension.
-In this setup this was even clearer than in my own, because these ageing Martin Logans don’t really do extreme treble very well.
+In this setup, this was even clearer than in my own because these aging Martin Logans don’t really do extreme treble very well.
 My Magnepan’s pure ribbons however have extremely well-extended treble and can thus make up for some loss elsewhere in the chain.
-Still, in this other setup, we both preferred the MC200, playing digitally finto the dCS Delius/Purcell stack.
+Still, in this other setup, we both preferred the MC200, playing digitally into the dCS Delius/Purcell stack.
 By the way, we used two digital interlinks.
-First his Transparent Premium, the my Wireworld Gold Starlight III.
+First his Transparent Premium, my Wireworld Gold Starlight III.
 The latter turned out to be the better match, revealing the Transparent as thin and gray, even if it had better transients and attack.
-The Wireworld was simply much more organic and presented the music with more colour, in a wider soundstage.
+The Wireworld was simply much more organic and presented the music with more color, in a wider soundstage.

 Above: In spite of its small size, the connectors are well-spaced out, allowing even the big Cardas snakes to fit comfortably.